Conformalized matrix completion: Simulation studies

 \section{Simulation studies}

 In this section, we conduct numerical experiments to verify the coverage guarantee of conformalized matrix completion (\texttt{cmc}) using both synthetic and real datasets.
 As the validity of \texttt{cmc} is independent of the choice of base algorithm, we choose alternating least squares (\texttt{als})~{\citep{jain2013low}} as the base algorithm (results using a convex relaxation~\citep{fazel2004rank, candes2012exact, chen2020noisy} are shown in the Supplementary Material).
 We use $\texttt{cmc-als}$ to refer to this combination.
 We use $\texttt{AvgCov}(\hat{C})$ (the average coverage, defined in~\eqref{def:avecov}), and average confidence interval length, $\texttt{AvgLength}(\hat{C}) = \frac{1}{|\calS^c|} \sum_{(i,j) \in \calS^c} \textnormal{length}\big(\hat{C}(i,j)\big)$, to evaluate the performance of different methods.
-The code for reproducing the simulations is publicly available at \url{https://github.com/yugjerry/conf-mc}.
+All the results in this section can be replicated with the code available at \url{https://github.com/yugjerry/conf-mc}.